scalar-labs/scalardl/docs/getting-started.md

 ## Install a JDK

-Because ScalarDL is written in Java, using Java is one of the easist ways to build your ScalarDL applications.
+Because ScalarDL is written in Java, using Java is one of the easiest ways to build a ScalarDL applications.
 In such a case, you must have one of the following Java Development Kits (JDKs) installed in your environment:

 - [Oracle JDK](https://www.oracle.com/java/technologies/downloads/) LTS version (8, 11, or 17)